sanderaernouts/vsts-vfs-for-git-tasks/overview.md

     5. Provide a VSTS variable name where the path to the repository will be stored (default: `Vfs.Git.RepositoryPath`).

 ![Add the VFS for git clone task](static/images/step6.png)
 7. Add any other build steps you need.
 Note that the root of your repository is in a special `src` subfolder.
 So use the output variable set in the previous step to access your sources.
+The output variable, `Vfs.Git.RepositoryPath` by default, will contain the path to this special `src` folder.
 ![VFS for git src directory](static/images/step7.png)
 8. Add the `VFS for git` as on of the lasts tasks to your build and configure it to use the `Unmount` command.
 Make sure you do not need the contents of the repository after this step.
-Make sure you configure this taks to run always even if the build was canceled to unsure the VFS for git enlistments are properly unmounted.
+Make sure you configure this taks to run always even if the build was canceled to ensure the VFS for git enlistments are properly unmounted.
 ![Add the VFS for git unmount task](static/images/step8.png)

 ### Known issue(s)